chriscarrollsmith/rust-practice/book_notes.md

 Right of the assignment operator, we call the constructor of some type, such as `String::new()`.
 (Rust's standard `String` type is growable and UTF-8 encoded.)

 ### Handling console input

+The `std::io::stdin()` function returns an instance of the `std::io::Stdin` type.

+This type has a `read_line` method that can be called using dot notation.
+You have to pass this method the memory address of a previously declared mutable `String` variable that it can write to as a buffer,: `user_input_var.read_line(&mut buffer_var);`.

+The `read_line` method writes the line to the buffer (as a side effect).
+It also returns a `std::Result` object, which is an Enum that takes a value of either "Ok" or "Err".

 https://rust-book.cs.brown.edu/ch02-00-guessing-game-tutorial.html#receiving-user-input